wp-plugins/mywebtonet-performancestats/readme.txt

 Minor code corrections

 = 1.1.8 =
 Some servers failed to do the network test (openssl errors).
 We now do the test directly from a nonssl enabled server.
-Charts does not work on
-PHP 7.0 so the charts are disabled until we have fixed this.

 == Upgrade Notice ==